The Virtue of Temperance

 As we have seen, then, the terms “self-control” and “moderation” do not accurately reflect the meaning of temperance understood as a virtue.
 At the same time, the latter term doesn’t resonate with the modern ear.
 If anything, it might have a negative association with the Temperance Movement and Prohibition, about which we read with reference to the Washingtonians (a predecessor of AA) in Tradition 10 in the 12&12 (p.
 178).
 This probably accounts for AA avoiding the term.

-We are sober by the grace of God and we grow by the grace of God as we practice the spiritual principles in the Steps—virtues and disciplines.
+We are sober by the grace of God (12&12, S10, p.92) and we grow by the grace of God as we practice the spiritual principles in the Steps—virtues and disciplines.
 Otherwise, we remain dry drunks at best, still at the mercy of our instincts and drives, our impulses, compulsions, and obsessions.
-Temperance helps us to temper them.
+Temperance helps us to temper these.
 It integrates right outlook, right concern, and right desire into right action.

 [Image: Marty M., first woman to gain long-term sobriety in AA and author of "Women Suffer Too," in Personal Stories section of Big Book.
 For audio of her story and Q&A about it, please click on links.
 For a biography, see Mrs. Marty Mann: The First Lady of Alcoholics Anonymous.]